Tinychat/Tinychat-Bot--Discontinued/README.md

 You can install the modules directly in your python library or run them from the bot folder,<br/>
 Just make sure you have [Python 2.7](https://www.python.org/downloads/) installed.

-Please check the [commands](https://github.com/Tinychat/Tinychat-Bot/wiki) for the full list.

 This has fixes from the old bot and improvements,<br/>
 Moderators cannot ban another Moderator (I wasn't aware of this until a user (`Jesus`) informed me.)<br/>